TVR: Aitchison, Hopton and TVR Cars Ltd.

 By the middle of 1960, the factory employed forty-three workers, the Grantura Mk1 production was ending (with a total of 100 cars produced), and the Mk2 body shell design was nearly ready.
 TVR had distributors selling cars in the UK, including David Buxton Ltd. in Derby and Bill Last in Woodbridge, Suffolk.
 In January 1961, Keith Aitchison and Bryan Hopton (of the Aitchison-Hopton Lotus/TVR dealer in Chester) expressed interest in investing in TVR.
 During the Summer, Bernard Williams attempted to cement their interest by offering a Climax-powered Grantura Mk2 to the two men for a drive to the Monza circuit in Italy.
 During the trip, a portion of the exhaust system fell off the car on two separate occasions, but the two men were nonetheless impressed with the car's performance.

 In September of the same year, the Aitchison-Hopton company bought a controlling share of TVR.
 Before the end of the year, Hopton had appointed himself as chairman and renamed Layton Sport Cars to TVR Cars Ltd. Between September 1961 and February 1962, the number of orders for cars had been doubled, and most of the stock of finished cars had been sold.

-In January 1962, the company hired Ken Richardson as a competition manager, with the intent that he would lead TVR's attempts to enter international racing.
+In January 1962, the company hired Ken Richardson as a competitions manager, with the intent that he would lead TVR's attempts to enter international racing.
 In March, Hopton entered three Grantura Mk2As in the 12 Hours of Sebring.
-The lightweight cars were prepared by chief mechanic David Hives and competition mechanic Bob Hallett, although only one of them would actually finish the race (the other two retiring early with mechanical failure.)
+The lightweight cars were prepared by chief mechanic David Hives and competitions mechanic Bob Hallett, although only one of them would actually finish the race (the other two retiring early with mechanical failure.)
 TVR directors began to doubt the new leadership when they saw Bryan Hopton's tendency to overextend the company's finances in motor racing, as well as on indulgences such as luxury transport and hotels.
 This ill-fated race outing at Sebring was the last in a series of events that led to the departure of Trevor Wilkinson, whose resignation was accepted by the board of directors on 5 April 1962.

 After both Wilkinson and Pickard left TVR, they together set up a specialist fiberglass engineering business.
 On retirement, Wilkinson moved to Menorca, Spain, where he died aged 85, on 6 June 2008.